Japan's Suga says coronavirus will take priority in deciding on snap election | Politics

 As Japan's ruling party formally kicked off its leadership race on Tuesday, frontrunner and chief cabinet secretary Yoshihide Suga said that preventing the spread of the coronavirus should take priority in any decision to call a snap election.
 Suga, a favourite to succeed incumbent Prime Minister Shinzo Abe, who is stepping down due to poor health, also stressed that the biggest job for the new prime minister will be to revive the coronavirus-ravaged economy.

-"Thinking about the dissolution of parliament and a general election, of course, we have to prioritize the coronavirus infection situation," Suga told a news conference on Tuesday.
-"What all of our people are expecting is to see the coronavirus infection contained as soon as possible so they can feel safe and their daily lives return to normal."
+"What all of our people are expecting is to see the coronavirus infection contained as soon as possible so they can feel safe and their daily lives return to normal," Suga told a TV Asahi programme on Tuesday.
+"I have been saying all along that given the current circumstances, I don't think we can talk about dissolving parliament," he added.

 ALSO READ